Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ## Collaboration

 When collaborating with others on a project, it is generally the case that a shared remote Git repo will exist so that multiple people can work on the same project from different locations.
-There is a wide range of providers of remote repositories but the most popular and well-known is [GitHub].
+Today, there is a wide range of providers of remote repos.

-### Git and GitHub
+### GitHub

-[Git] is a version control system used for tracking changes to files over a period of time.
-Understanding Git is a fundamental skill for all developers as it is an industry-standard for software development within a team.
+One of the most popular and well-known providers is [GitHub].
+It utilizes Git version control for project creation and collaboration between teams.
+Using GitHub can feel like a skill in and of itself.

 ### Workflow